The Pioneer anomalous acceleration: can we measure the cosmological constant at the scale of the solar system ?

 A very simple argument has been given by Sciama \cite{sciama53} that allows one to recover fastly this result.
 In a Machian universe, any body submitted only to gravitation should be considered as free.
 Therefore its total energy, including its own energy and that of its gravitational coupling with the remaining universe, should be zero.
 This reads $m c^2 + \sum_i (-Gm \, m_i /r_i)=0$ in a reference frame where it is at rest, so that one obtains:

-Since all solutions based on the cosmological principle are characterized, at the present epoch (well described by dust models), by a conservative relation $M_U=(4/3) \pi \rho_b a^3=$ cst, ($\rho_b$ is the background density and $a=a(t)$ is the scale factor) Einstein reached the conlusion that the Universe had to be static in order implement Mach's principle \cite{einstein17}.
+Since all solutions based on the cosmological principle are characterized, at the present epoch (well described by dust models), by a conservative relation $M_U=(4/3) \pi \rho_b a^3=$ cst, ($\rho_b$ is the background density and $a=a(t)$ is the scale factor) Einstein reached the conclusion that the Universe had to be static in order implement Mach's principle \cite{einstein17}.
 This led him to introduce the cosmological constant in the field equations: indeed, in its absence all cosmological solutions are non-static, while its existence allows a unique static solution, the spherical Einstein model.

-However, in the following years the expansion of the Universe was discovered and the Einstein model was found to be only metastable.
-Moreover, in the absence of a cosmological constant, all spherical models reach a maximal radius, which can be identified with the Machian length $R_U$.
+However, during the twenties the expansion of the Universe was discovered and the Einstein model was found by Eddington to be only metastable.
+Moreover, in the absence of a cosmological constant, all spherical models reach a maximal radius, which Einstein suggested to identify with the Machian length $R_U$.
 Therefore Einstein finally concluded that Mach's principle simply led to the constraint that the actual Universe should be closed.

 Such a conclusion has been considered unsatisfying, owing to Einstein's initial hope that the whole theory of general relativity be Machian in its essence.
 Several authors attempted, either to complete general relativity in order to render it Machian, or to unveil its possible hidden Machian structure \cite{barbet82}.